 My favorite brushes are kept upright in a plastic flower pot.
 It has little spikes at the bottom that are made to hold flower stems in place, but it works well to keep the brushes upright.
 You could also just use a mason jar to keep them handy!
 (Side note: I like those black small buckets for keeping shorter markers, like my Micron pens or paint markers which I do want to keep stored upright!)

-I keep the rest of my watercolor supplies, like tubes of paint, small paper pads and larger pallets on this cart.
+I keep the rest of my watercolor supplies, like tubes of paint, small paper pads and larger palette on this cart.
 The large white plastic tote on top is where everything is kept.
 The bottom shelf keeps extra markers that are good for coloring but not necessarily lettering, and stickers for planning (which I don’t use much anymore!)

 Washi Tape Storage